Enter your zip to

 What We Love

 Pergo became synonymous with laminate flooring when the company was first to hit the market in the early 1990s.
 Since then, its quality has only improved and popularity skyrocketed.
-Even with industry heavy hitters like Mohawk and Mannington entering the market, Pergo continues to be among the best laminate flooring companies, offering superior quality serving a variety of budgets.
 The company offers 10 laminate collections organized by performance, and all feature an AC 4 rating for durability and 10mm or 12mm thick planks.
 Warranty coverage depends on the product line and ranges from 10 years to lifetime.

 Cost Information